René Magritte: Philosophical and artistic gestures

 Magritte described his paintings as "visible images which conceal nothing; they evoke mystery and, indeed, when one sees one of my pictures, one asks oneself this simple question, 'What does that mean?'.
 It does not mean anything, because mystery means nothing either, it is unknowable."

 Magritte's constant play with reality and illusion has been attributed to the early death of his mother.
 Psychoanalysts who have examined bereaved children have hypothesized that Magritte's back-and-forth play with reality and illusion reflects his "constant shifting back and forth from what he wishes—'mother is alive'—to what he knows—'mother is dead'".

-More recently, Patricia Allmer has demonstrated the influence of fairground attractions on Magritte's art, from carousels and circuses to panoramas and stage magic.
+In 2019 Patricia Allmer demonstrated the influence of fairground attractions on Magritte's art, from carousels and circuses to panoramas and stage magic.

 Artists influenced by Magritte

 Contemporary artists have been greatly influenced by Magritte's examination of the fickleness of images.
 Artists influenced by Magritte include John Baldessari, Ed Ruscha, Andy Warhol, Jasper Johns, Jan Verdoodt, Martin Kippenberger, Duane Michals, Storm Thorgerson, and Luis Rey.
 Some of their works integrate direct references and others offer contemporary viewpoints on his abstract fixations.

 Magritte's use of simple graphic and everyday imagery has been compared to that of pop artists.
 His influence in the development of pop art has been widely recognized, although Magritte himself discounted the connection.
 He considered the pop artists' representation of "the world as it is" as "their error", and contrasted their attention to the transitory with his concern for "the feeling for the real, insofar as it is permanent."
 The 2006–07 LACMA exhibition "Magritte and Contemporary Art: The Treachery of Images" examined the relationship between Magritte and contemporary art.